ned2070/odd-duck/README.md

 05/10/23

 Local storage apparently not working, but values are showing in inspect.
-Put function edited out at some point?
+Put function edited out at some point? - corrected

-Local storage working, graph is showing every session as separate bars
+Local storage working, graph is showing every session as separate bars - corrected

-Graph moved to new page, rendering but not reading from storage
+Graph moved to new page, rendering but not reading from storage - corrected

+Graph still showing as separate bars